Dynamical Tidal Response of Non-rotating Black Holes: Connecting the MST Formalism and Worldline EFT: Matching between worldline EFT and BH perturbation

 The internal momentum integral in the worldline EFT exhibits both infrared (IR) and ultraviolet (UV) divergences.
 The IR divergence arises from the long-range nature of the Newtonian potential, which can be absorbed into a redefinition of the time coordinate after resummation (see, e.g., Refs.~\cite{Goldberger:2009qd,Porto:2016pyg}).
 In contrast, the UV divergence gives rise to the renormalization flow of the tidal response function.
 Such divergent terms can be regularized using dimensional regularization, as introduced at the beginning of Sec.~\ref{sssec:dim-reg}.
 Logarithmically UV divergent integrals yield a $1/\epsilon$ pole in the limit $\epsilon\to 0$, while power-law divergences can be set to zero.
 These logarithmic divergences can then be handled following standard renormalization techniques in quantum field theory (see, e.g., Refs.~\cite{Porto:2016pyg,Levi:2018nxp} for reviews).

-Let us now proceed to the renormalization of the tidal response function.
+Let us now proceed to the renormalization of the tidal response function, following the procedure of Refs.~\cite{Porto:2016pyg,Levi:2018nxp,Mandal:2023hqa}.
 Here, we assume that the $d$-dimensional Newton's constant~$G_d$, which has the mass dimension of $-d+2=-2+\epsilon$, scales as

 where $\mu$ is the renormalization energy scale and $G$ on the right-hand side is the four-dimensional Newton's constant.
-Recall that we work in the classical limit, and therefore graviton loops in the bulk are ignored, implying a vanishing beta function for the Newton’s constant.
 Since the dimensionful bare tidal response function in Eq.~\eqref{freq-resp}, $r_g^{2\ell+1}{\cal F}_\ell^{\rm B}$, acquires an additional factor of $[\text{length}]^{2\delta\ell}$ under dimensional regularization, we adopt the following ansatz for the renormalization of the dimensionless tidal response function:

 where the first term on the right-hand side represents the renormalized tidal response function, while the second term corresponds to the counterterm.
 Note that the bare tidal response function on the left-hand side is independent of the renormalization scale~$\mu$.
 Therefore, we obtain the renormalization flow equation as follows: